rpodols/goose.net/README.md

  ## Description
  This project is the third group project of the CWRU coding bootcamp.

- User Story: As someone who listens to Goose, I want a way to read setlists, so that I can decide what I want to listen to and keep track of the shows I've been to.
+ User Story: As someone who listens to Goose, I want a way to go through their setlists, so that I can decide what I want to listen to within their growing catalog of live shows.

  ## Table of Contents
  - [Description](#description)